 Express relies on a variety of marketing vehicles to increase store traffic and build its brand.
 These include direct mail, e-mail, and in-store promotions, as well as print, TV, and digital advertising.
 It also makes use of mobile tactics and social networking sites.

 Express is seeking to grow through a combination of new store openings, growth of its e-commerce operation, and improving sales and margins at existing stores.
 More recently, it's been closing more traditional stores in favor of opening more factory outlet stores for the budget-conscious in appropriate markets.
-Indeed, the retailer planned to close 22 retail stores in the US in 2015 (and 50 retail stores through 2017) while opening 35 new factory outlet stores in 2015.
+In fiscal 2016, Express opened 40 new factory outlet stores and one retail store in US, while closing 29 retail stores.

 Investment firm FMR LLC owns about 11% of the company's shares.